Clayton Bridge railway station

 Clayton Bridge railway station, Manchester, was a railway station that served the locality between 1846 and 1968.

 Construction, opening and ownership

 The station was built by the Ashton, Stalybridge and Liverpool Junction Railway and opened on 13 April 1846.
 The Manchester & Leeds Railway took over the running on 9 July 1847, on which day the latter company changed its name to the Lancashire & Yorkshire Railway (LYR).
-The LYR operated the station for the next 75 years before it was absorbed into the London & North Western Railway on 1 January 1922 and the joint company became a major constituent of the London Midland & Scottish Railway in 1923.
+The LYR operated the station for the next 75 years before it was absorbed into the London & North Western Railway on 1 January 1922 and the joint company became a major constituent of the London, Midland and Scottish Railway in 1923.

 Location and facilities

 The station was situated immediately west of where the line crossed Berry Brow in Clayton Bridge near Clayton Vale in Clayton, Manchester.
 The main station buildings were situated on the Manchester-bound platform, south of the two-track line.
 A timber-built passenger waiting room was provided on the northerly eastbound platform.

 The signal box, situated on the northern side of the line, just east of Berry Brow, was also used to manually operate the level crossing gates.
 It was fitted with a larger 22 lever LYR frame in 1893.
 Remotely operated automatic lifting barriers, monitored by CCTV, were installed at the road crossing in 1973 and this resulted in closure of the signal box on 16 December 1973.

 1911 map showing the location of Clayton Bridge station between Park and Droylsden stations.